-Left selection key and Right selection key - Change the shortcuts that appear over the left and right selection keys in standby mode.
+Left selection key and Right selection key - You can change the shortcuts that appear over the left and right selection keys in standby mode.
 In addition to the applications, you can have the shortcut point to a function, for example, New message.